TheTorProject/lepidopter/README.md

 ├── README.md       you are currently reading it
 ├── scripts         external scripts
 │   ├── lepidopter-sign.sh
+│   ├── release
 │   └── setup.sh    install dependencies needed to create and build the image └── Vagrantfile
 ```

 ### Supported Hardware

-The image is targeted mainly for the Raspberry Pi devices currently all
+The image is targeted for the Raspberry Pi devices.
-hardware variant are being supported (armel architecture).
+Lepidopter supports all Raspberry Pi hardware variants that use the armel
+architecture).
 It should be fairly easy to create the same image for different
 architectures, and OS distributions.

-Supported hardware (tested):
+Supported (tested) devices:
 * Raspberry Pi 1 Model B
 * Raspberry Pi 1 Model B+
 * Raspberry Pi 2 Model B

-Possible supported hardware (untested):
-* Beaglebone
-* Cubietruck
-* Wandboard
+* Raspberry Pi 3 Model B

 ## Installation